akazako1/CollinsLab_ScrunchingAnalysis/README.md

 ### Running the scripts
 1. Create folders with individual wells by running 'main_load_crop.py`.
-Specify the plate fol
+Specify the plate folder
 2.